 - helps the customer find and secure alternative accommodation when they leave the program.

-Customers must meet with OARS at least once a fortnight.
+Customers must meet with Offenders Aid and Rehabilitation Services at least once a fortnight.

 This policy is based on and complies with: